sonic-pi-net/sonic-pi/etc/doc/tutorial/B.01-Using-Shortcuts.md

 have a tough time switching between different clarinets and you'd be stuck to using just one make.

 Unfortunately there are a number of standards for shortcuts with macOS and Windows being two of the major styles and other more esoteric editors such as Emacs offering other approaches.
-You can currently choose between one of these three styles using the menu `IO -> Shortcut Mode`.
+You can choose between these three styles - *Mac*, *Windows | Linux* and *Emacs Live* - using the menu `IO -> Shortcut Mode`.
 You can therefore switch between a Windows and a macOS machine and keep your shortcuts consistent.

+## Customising your Shortcuts

+If none of the presets quite fit your fingers, you can build your own.
+Open `Preferences -> Shortcuts` and choose the *Custom* mode.
+Pick one of the presets as a starting point, then double-click any command and press the key combination you'd like to use - Sonic Pi records it on the spot.
+Bindings you've changed are marked, and if a combination clashes with another command it's highlighted so you can decide what to do.
+You can also import and export your custom set, which is handy for sharing it or moving it between machines.

 ## Control and Meta